 Can braids damage your hair?

 No, they don’t.
 But you can damage your hair because of improper installation and maintenance of braids.
-Always choose a well-trained professional for braiding and ensure that the braids aren’t too tight to avoid hair damage.
+Always choose a well-trained braiding professional and ensure the braids aren’t too tight to avoid hair damage.

 Should I still go for braiding if I’m already experiencing hair breakage?